Monetize Your App with 0x Swap API

 When deciding how much to set your fee amount, consider the following.
 We recommend setting your pricing in a way that strengthens your bottom line, aligning it with the value you provide to customers while considering any transaction costs.
 Note that the additional affiliate fee will impact the price for the end user, so find that sweet spot where your solution remains competitive and impactful.

-has a default limit of 1000 Bps.
+has a default limit of 1000 Bps for security.
 If your application requires a higher value, please reach out to us.

 Option 2: Collect trade surplus